theforeman/foreman-documentation/guides/README.md

 Please read these guidelines before opening a Pull Request.
 For more information, see [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/).

-New contributions are subject to technical review for accuracy and editorial review for consistency.
-For an overview of what to expect from editorial review, see [Red Hat peer review guide for technical documentation](https://redhat-documentation.github.io/peer-review/#checklist).

 If you need help to get started, open an issue, ask the docs team on [Matrix](https://matrix.to/#/#theforeman-doc:matrix.org), or ping [`@docs`](https://community.theforeman.org/g/docs) on the [Foreman Community Forum](https://community.theforeman.org/).

 If you are unsure into which guide you should place your content, have a look at the `docinfo.xml` files within each `doc-*` directory.